naruto678/aws-notes/aws-developer-associate-notes.md

 - __S3TransferAcceleration__:
   - When enabled users instead of uploading/downloading files to/from s3 will be doing it to the edge location and then the edge location uploads it optimally .
 Much faster

+##  Configuring cloud front with origin access identity
+___
+- All requests should come to the cf-origin from cloud front .
+No request should reach directly to the origin
+- Create a s3 bucket with static web hosting enabled .
+Disable the public access .
+Create a cloud front.
+Add the url .
+Make sure to select the (origin access identity) and click on update bucket policy to allow access to cloud front. if you want dns then add a new record/alias to route53 and map it to your cloudront .

+### Understanding Cloudfront allowed methods:

+- You set what http methods that are allowed in cloudfront

+### Serverless :
+- Lambda
+- SQS
+- SNS
+- API Gateway
+- DynamoDB
+- S3

+#### Lambda :
+- First 1 million requets per month are free and then 0.20 $ per month per 1 million requests
+- Duration : Charged in milliseconds
+- Price per gb .
+Charged 0.00001667 per gb second .
+First 400, 0000 Gb second per free
+- Lambda concurrent execution limit :
+  - There is a limit to the number of concurrent executions across all the functions in a given region per account .
+1000 concurrent execution is the limit
+  - Contact aws support to increase the limit
+  - you get 429 http error